 Richard D. Batson is the executive director and co-founder of Neurevolution Medicine, LLC.
 His clinical practice focuses on traumatic brain injury evaluation and rehabilitation with a specialization in traumatic brain injury-related pituitary dysfunction.
 In addition, he has an interest the diagnosis and treatment of testosterone deficiency secondary to obesity, diabetes mellitus, as well as late-onset hypogonadism.

 Dr. Batson’s postgraduate dissertation is in the area of post-traumatic hypopituitarism (PTHP), also referred to as TBI-related neuroendocrine dysfunction, or TBI-related pituitary dysfunction.
-PTHP is a group of endocrine disorders that evolve in some individuals following traumatic brain injury and results in hormonal/endocrine dysregulation.
+PTHP is a group of endocrine disorders that evolve in some individuals following traumatic brain injury and results in select or multiple hormonal deficiencies.
 He works clinically with the TBI population with a focus on evaluation and treatment of PTHP.
-In addition, he is sought after by legal experts for consultation and testimony pertaining PTHP as well as other brain-injury related conditions and has served as a primary witness in one of the first US trials in which PTHP developed following a concussion/mild traumatic brain injury.
-In addition, Dr. Batson provides medicolegal consulting services and manages multi-disciplinary forensic evaluations across the fields of endocrinology, neurology, neuroradiology and neuropsychology.
-He also works in collaboration with doctors in the fields of sleep medicine, neuropsychiatry and neuro-optometry, particularly with respect to traumatic brain injury related sleep, psychiatric and visual disorders.
+In addition, he is sought after by legal experts for consultation and testimony pertaining PTHP as well as other brain-injury related conditions and has served as a forensic medical expert in over one hundred and fifty traumatic brain injury cases.
+He currently manages multi-disciplinary forensic evaluations across the fields of endocrinology, neurology, neuroradiology, occupational medicine, and neuropsychology.
+He also works in close collaboration with specialists in the fields of sleep medicine, neuropsychiatry and neuro-optometry, particularly with respect to traumatic brain injury related sleep, psychiatric and visual disorders.

-He is one of the only licensed naturopathic physicians in the United States with formal university training and mentorship in conventional endocrinology and is a diplomate in endocrinology with distinction.
-His clinical practice focuses on evaluating and managing select endocrine conditions including hypopituitarism, hypothyroidism, male and female hypogonadism, and polycystic ovarian syndrome, as well a screening for a variety of endocrine conditions with referral/coordinated care involving generalists and specialists in the fields of endocrinology and neuroendocrinology.
+He holds a Master of Science in Clinical Endocrinology with distinction and is a Diplomate in Clinical Endocrinology with distinction.
+His endocrine clinical practice focuses on evaluating and managing select endocrine conditions including hypopituitarism, hypothyroidism, male and female hypogonadism, and polycystic ovarian syndrome.

 Dr. Karen Parker is the co-founder of Neurevolution Medicine, LLC and a licensed naturopathic physician in Washington State.
-She is board certified in anti-aging and regenerative medicine, a fellow in metabolic and integrative medicine, and an advanced fellow in functional medicine.
+She is a fellow in metabolic and integrative medicine, and an advanced fellow in functional medicine.
 She is also a nationally certified menopause provider by the North American Menopause Society.